nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 89
 00:05:18,293 --> 00:05:22,195
-[SPEAKER_05]: figure out what the pain points are, and then you
+[SPEAKER_05]: You figure out what the pin points are, and then you

 90
 00:05:22,175 --> 00:05:25,975